Bazball: Name

 The name "Bazball" was coined by ESPN Cricinfo UK editor Andrew Miller on an episode of the Switch Hit podcast.
 This came after McCullum's appointment as England Test cricket coach, in May 2022.
 McCullum himself has voiced concern that the term can't express the nuances of the England team's approach or his management style.
 The name, however, has picked up increasing use across the wider cricketing media.
-McCullum for whom the term is named after also dislikes the name 'Bazball'.
+McCullum after whom the term is named also dislikes the name 'Bazball'.
 He said "I don't really like that silly term ...
 I don't have any idea what ‘Bazball’ is.
 It's not just all crash and burn."

 Baz is derived from Brendon McCullum's longstanding nickname.
 As a player he was renowned for his aggressive stroke play, and during his tenure as New Zealand captain, he led highly successful period characterised by an attacking approach.
 This approach, Steve McMorran wrote in Associated Press, meant McCullum managed "to upend the Black Caps' traditional conservative approach and underdog mindset."

-McCullum's tenure as England's coach marked with a turning point in the fortunes of the England Test cricket team.
-Before the appointments of Stokes and McCullum, the side had won only one of the seventeen Test matches played under the previous captain Joe Root "emotionally shattered after leading a struggling side through two difficult years which included multiple tours with testing COVID-enforced restrictions".
+McCullum's tenure as England's coach marked a turning point in the fortunes of the England Test cricket team.
+Before the appointments of Stokes and McCullum, the side had won only one of the last seventeen Test matches played under the previous captain Joe Root, who was "emotionally shattered after leading a struggling side through two difficult years which included multiple tours with testing COVID-enforced restrictions".
 With no dramatic change to the players selected, England "against all odds" experienced success: "their bowlers rose to the challenge, taking 20 wickets in six of the seven Test matches, while their batsmen scored at unprecedented pace.
 England won six of their seven Tests this summer, their second-most in a single season anywhere in the world."
 Only once (in 2004) had they won more, and in the time since "they had not even matched six wins, let alone bettered it."